Oscar Stancil

 Mamie had many work experiences.
 She even managed a country store near More Schoolhouse before teaching.

 Mamie was well educated.
 She attended Sandy Springs Schools and then Turlington Institute in Smithfield.
-These educational experiences enable her to teach.
+These educational experiences enabled her to teach.
 Mamie wanted even more education.
 She continued her education and received a 'B' Teaching Certificate by taking classes during the summers at NC Agricultural & Engineering College in Raleigh.
 Today it is North Carolina State University.
 At the time Mamie attended, female students could only enroll during the summers, as this was an all-male school.

-Mamie taught school in one and two room schools at Sandy Springs School, Price School in O'Neal Township and Moore School House.
-Mamie drove a horse and buggy to school, most of the students walked.
+Mamie taught school in one and two-room schools at Sandy Springs School, Price School in O'Neal Township, and Moore School House.
+Mamie drove a horse and buggy to school; most of the students walked.

-Oscar and Mamie were two of the witnesses, when Clarence Hill of the Tempy Ann Branch married Ella Renfrow on Aug.
+Oscar and Mamie were two of the witnesses when Clarence Hill of the Tempy Ann Branch married Ella Renfrow on Aug.
 29, 1920.
 Clarence was Oscar's first cousin.

-Mamie was the oldest daughter, of James Ruffin and Emma Narron Hocutt, James and Emma married about 1889.
+Mamie was the oldest daughter of James Ruffin and Emma Narron Hocutt.
+James and Emma married about 1889.
 Emma was born in April of 1872.
 Her name was spelled by the census taker as ‘Emere' in 1880.
 James owned his own farm.
 James died before the 1920 Census.

-Mamie's paternal great grandparents were Benjamin and Cynthia Hocutt.
-Benjamin was born in 1794 and Cynthia in 1803.
+Mamie's paternal great-grandparents were Benjamin and Cynthia Hocutt.
+Benjamin was born in 1794, and Cynthia in 1803.
 They had a farm in Johnston County valued at $500.
 Atlas was one of five children.
 His brother William was a cooper.
-By 1860 Atlas was living with his brother James, a successful farmer with a farm worth $300 and an estate worth $350.
+By 1860, Atlas was living with his brother James, a successful farmer with a farm worth $300 and an estate worth $350.

 Oscar and Mamie moved into one of Henry's houses, close to Henry and Frances's home.
 Oscar was glad to have his family together again.
-Guy, Gurnie and Ruth were happy to be living with their Pa again.
+Guy, Gurnie, and Ruth were happy to be living with their Pa again.
 They quickly grew to love Mamie.
-She was gentle, loving and provided the security they needed.
+She was gentle, loving, and provided the security they needed.

 Mamie returned to teaching at Sandy Spring School.
-Gurnie was one of her first grade students.
+Gurnie was one of her first-grade students.
 Gurnie had a close relationship with Mamie.
 She was the Mama Gurnie needed.

 Oscar and Mamie welcomed three more children over the next few years.
-James Orville was born Oct.
+James Orville was born on Oct.
 10, 1921.
-Henry Rudolph was born Sept.
-17, 1924, and Ruby Irene was born Dec.
+Henry Rudolph was born on Sept.
+17, 1924, and Ruby Irene was born on Dec.
 17, 1926.

 Mamie was an expert seamstress and made dresses for Gurnie and Ruth.
 She also crocheted and made many gifts for family and friends.
 Mamie was called upon when neighbors needed a nurse.
 She excelled in helping others.

-Once, 6-year-old James Orville, was scared by a wild woods cat.
+Once, 6-year-old James Orville was scared by a wild woods cat.
 The cat ran into the kitchen.
 Then it confronted Jim, charging him.
-Jim ran away in time, but never thought much of a cat after that.
+Jim ran away in time but never thought much of a cat after that.

 Oscar and Mamie attended Center Ridge Presbyterian Church together with their children.
 Jim recalled hearing sisters Gurnie and Ruth sing, 'M is for Mother' during a church Mother's Day observance.
-This was especially meaningful and tears filled many eyes.
+This was especially meaningful, and tears filled many eyes.

 Oscar made and sold whiskey in five-gallon jugs.
 He kept the brew in the corncrib.
 It was placed in a basket and covered with shucks.
 Oscar got word that the sheriff was on his way.
 Oscar had Mamie carry the basket to the cow pasture and hide it.
 When the sheriff arrived, he searched for whiskey.
 When he found none, he left.

-Jim, Henry and Ruby often visited their grandparents.
-In 1927, Jim recalled seeing his grandpa Henry's Carbide Light Plant, and being cautioned to stay away from the chemicals used to produce electricity.
+Jim, Henry, and Ruby often visited their grandparents.
+In 1927, Jim recalled seeing his grandpa Henry's Carbide Light Plant and being cautioned to stay away from the chemicals used to produce electricity.

-When Harvey, the sage of the family, heard they were calling it quits he said, "Well, after all, Oscar was a Lady's man!"
+When Harvey, the sage of the family, heard they were calling it quits, he said, "Well, after all, Oscar was a lady's man!"

-Mamie packed and left with her three children: Orville, Henry and Ruby.
+Mamie packed and left with her three children: Orville, Henry, and Ruby.
 They moved in with her brother Jessie and his wife Ida, who already had a full house but welcomed her.

 Mamie's brothers were very protective of her and the children.
 They didn't want Oscar coming around or the children visiting his family.
 They tried to help them get over their hurt and pain.
-Gurnie and Ruth continued to visit Mamie, they loved her dearly.
+Gurnie and Ruth continued to visit Mamie; they loved her dearly.

-Mamie had a life changing injury around 1930.
+Mamie had a life-changing injury around 1930.
 Jessie had the milk cow tied up with a chain.
 The cow broke free.
 Mamie attempted to catch the cow and got the chain wrapped around her leg.
 This terrible injury impaired her circulation.
-She stayed off her leg for over six weeks but it never healed.
-It hampered her mobility somewhat for the rest of her life, but she still milked the cow, did chores and never complained.
+She stayed off her leg for over six weeks, but it never healed.
+It hampered her mobility somewhat for the rest of her life, but she still milked the cow, did chores, and never complained.

-In later years she went to Duke, for treatment of her ulcer and later to North Carolina Memorial, Ruby would crochet as she kept her mother company while she was recovering from a skin graft.
+In later years, she went to Duke for treatment of her ulcer and later to North Carolina Memorial.
+Ruby would crochet as she kept her mother company while she was recovering from a skin graft.
 A new gold treatment offered in Wilson finally cured her.

-Mamie was always available to help with new grand babies.
+Mamie was always available to help with new grandbabies.
 Mamie wrote encouraging letters to people she knew throughout her life.
 Her uplifting letters were treasured.

-Church was important and Mamie once again attended the Antioch Missionary Baptist Church, the church of her youth.
+Church was important, and Mamie once again attended the Antioch Missionary Baptist Church, the church of her youth.
 Mamie was an outstanding Sunday School teacher.
 Mamie was a Christian, who many strived to emulate.

 p